Press Club seeks release of AP journalist jailed in Myanmar

-WASHINGTON (AP) — The National Press Club called on Myanmar to immediately release an Associated Press journalist who was arrested last week while photographing security forces charging at anti-coup protesters.
+WASHINGTON (AP) — The National Press Club called on Myanmar to immediately release an Associated Press journalist who was arrested last week while covering security forces charging at anti-coup protesters.

 Authorities have charged Thein Zaw and five other members of the media with violating a public order law that could see them imprisoned for up to three years.